See this list of non touristy things to do in Mexico City.

 Sit back and watch the all student as they flock around the jacaranda trees and just ‘enjoy life’.

-The UNAM Central Library is somewhat of a symbol for Mexico City mainly because of its immersive murals elegantly painted around the campus.
+The UNAM Central Library is somewhat of a symbol for Mexico City because of its immersive murals elegantly painted around the campus.

 Here you’ll find an Olympic Stadium and Botanical Gardens to admire.
 The iconic library is also not to be missed.